hellonico/niclojure/texten/06_Cloud.md

 Pallet is similar in features to [chef](http://www.opscode.com/chef/), and [puppet](https://puppetlabs.com/) which are also infrastructure automation tools.

-Basically, as we have seen continuously all along this chapter we want to have a reliable way of controlling and monitoring our cluster.
+Basically, as we have seen continuously all along this chapter we want to have a reliable way of controlling and monitoring our cluster of servers.

-At my current customer, we now use this kind of tool and infrastructure to build, manage and expand on demand the necessary power to handle the user demand.
+At my current customer, we now use this kind of tools and infrastructure to build, manage and expand on demand the necessary power to handle the user demand.

 These days it is pretty much a given that you do not want to go and run the command one by one on the production environment, but have tested and reliable set of commands to achieve this.

-In the Clojure world, Pallet is the word for it.
+In the Clojure world, Pallet is currently the project for it.

-#### Getting started with Pallet: Zero to running in five minutes with lein.
+#### Getting started with Pallet

 [pallet-lein-new](https://github.com/pallet/pallet-lein-new) is the Leiningen new template to get started.

-We do remember that with Leiningen 2 we only need to run the command itself so here go.
+We (You!) do remember that with Leiningen 2 we only need to run the command itself so here go.

 	lein new pallet quickstart